Back to School—But Not Back to Normal

 By Monica Rizzo

-It’s been a year since the pandemic forced school closures around the country.
-Now that the vaccine rollout is well underway and COVID-19 cases are on the decline, schools are preparing to reopen their doors and welcome educators and students back into the classroom.
+Schools are reopening after a summer of pandemic uncertainty, welcoming educators and students back into the classroom.
 While the news is a long-awaited sigh of relief for many, it’s important to note that things won’t go “back to normal.”

 Children’s Hospital Los Angeles psychologists Karen Rogers, PhD, and Marian Williams, PhD, have tips to share about how parents can best help children get used to returning to the classroom and in-person learning.

-“We all want to hope that returning to school is going to mean a relief from all the stressors this past year has brought.
+“We all want to hope that returning to school is going to mean a relief from all the stressors the pandemic has brought.
 But actually, this is going to be another challenging transition for many children,” says Dr. Rogers.
-“For the past year we taught them to be cautious around other people because of the virus, and now we are telling them to go back into an environment that wasn’t safe for them yesterday or the week before.
+“We taught them to be cautious around other people because of the virus, and now we are telling them to go back into an environment that wasn’t safe for them last school year.
 Kids are going to need some help with that adjustment.”

 The role disparity will play

 While some children may reintegrate seamlessly, others may have difficulty with the learning gap that was exacerbated by a year of virtual instruction.
-Some children have thrived with online learning, but others have struggled for a variety of reasons, including lack of access to dependable technology, lack of a quiet environment in which to learn productively, or trauma, such as an ill or dying family member or an abusive living situation.
+Some children already went back to school in some capacity, and some have thrived with online learning, but others have struggled for a variety of reasons, including lack of access to dependable technology, lack of a quiet environment in which to learn productively, or trauma, such as an ill or dying family member or an abusive living situation.

 “It’s important to understand the role of disparity in learning loss.
 The children who are most impacted are the children who don’t have reliable access to internet or an adult who can help them connect with school and follow through on the instructions they are given,” Dr. Rogers says.
 “Children who are in impoverished communities and children with special education needs are the ones who will be differentially impacted.”